criteo/RabbitMQHare/Readme.md

 RabbitMQHare is a wrapper around RabbitMQ.Client for C#.

 Informations about versions, dependencies, source repositories and contacts can be found in nuget_.

 Need & purpose
 --------------

 Criteo used to have several rabbitmq-related libs with small code reuse and a lot of functionnal redundancy with the official client.
-Moreover, they lacked of customizable failure handling.
+Moreover, they lacked customizable failure handling.

 Function
 --------

 We decided to provide a simple wrapper around RabbitMQ.Client_ that:
-- provide simple yet powerful customisatability
+- provides simple yet powerful customisability
-- try to enforce a light and resilient use of rabbitmq objects
+- tries to enforce a light and resilient use of rabbitmq objects

 However we do not try to fill every need.
 Users that require strong insurances, full featured framework should use another lib or directly the official client.